cody-bounds/Digital-Forensics-Cookbook/README.md

 # Digital-Forensics-Cookbook
-This repository contains the forensic image files and other useful data for practicing exercises shown in the Digital Forensics Cookbook, available from Packt publishing.
+This repository contains the forensic image files and other useful data for practicing exercises shown in the *Digital Forensics Cookbook*, available from Packt publishing.

 > [!IMPORTANT]
 > If you find a link is broken or not working, please contact digitalforensicscookbook@gmail.com